The big PSTN switch-off: Everything you need to know - Communications Plus Get All Offers

 The Public Switch Telephone Network (PSTN) is the traditional copper wire telephone network established in the 19th century to allow phones to call other devices without being privately connected.

+Before PSTN, phones had to be connected in pairs for private use between two premises.
 ISDN was added later in the mid-80s and added some digital capacity to the analogue PSTN lines.

 How does PSTN work?